5ifar/AdventureWorks/Project Documentation/Documentation.md

 **Step 9:** Add Conditional Columns based on OrderQuantity column:
 - If the column value is 1 then add “Single Item”, if column value is greater than 1 then add “Multiple Items” else add “Other” in the Sales Data tables.

+**Step 10:** Append all the Sales data together using Append from Folder functionality:
+- Move all 3 Sales Data tables for years 2020 to 2022 to a folder.
+- Implement an Append Query to combine all the tables using the folder as a data source into a combined Sales Data 2020-2022 table.
+- Transform data by Combine Files option from the Content Column Settings.
+- Remove the Source.Name column that mentions the file source as it’s not required.

+**Step 11:** For all Lookup tables disable the ‘Include in Report Refresh’ option from the PQE Query list since they contain static data.
+This will leave only the Sales Data to be refreshed.
+This will optimize query refresh times.